STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_core/README.md

 For the first step of this tutorial, the Nucleo board (with the expansion board and adapter board mounted on top) and MEMS Studio can be used to collect multiple data logs for each of the activities.

-1. Mount the X-NUCLEO-IKS01A3 expansion board on top of the NUCLEO-F401RE board and insert the STEVAL-MKI229AA sensor adapter into the DIL24 socket on top of the expansion board.
+1. Mount the X-NUCLEO-IKS4A1 expansion board on top of the NUCLEO-F401RE board and connect it to a USB port of your computer.
+Do not plug any sensor adapter board in the DIL24 socket if it hosts a sensor with the same I2C address as the LSM6DSO16IS sensor already available on the expansion board, as a clash of addresses does not allow the firmware to work correctly.

     ![Nucleo setup](images/nucleo_setup.png)

-2. Connect the Nucleo board to a USB port of your computer.

-3. Flash the [LSM6DSO16IS_DataLogExtended.bin](https://github.com/STMicroelectronics/x-cube-ispu/blob/main/Projects/NUCLEO-F401RE/Examples/IKS01A3/LSM6DSO16IS_DataLogExtended/Binary/LSM6DSO16IS_DataLogExtended.bin) firmware from the X-CUBE-ISPU package to enable communication between MEMS Studio and the sensor (this can be achieved simply by copying the *.bin* file to the board mass storage)
+2. Flash the [LSM6DSO16IS_DataLogExtended.bin](https://github.com/STMicroelectronics/x-cube-ispu/blob/main/Projects/NUCLEO-F401RE/Examples/IKS4A1/LSM6DSO16IS_DataLogExtended/Binary/LSM6DSO16IS_DataLogExtended.bin) firmware from the X-CUBE-ISPU package to enable communication between MEMS Studio and the sensor (this can be achieved simply by copying the *.bin* file to the board mass storage).

-4. Open MEMS Studio, under *Connect*, select *Serial* as *Communication type* and the serial port the board is connected to as *Communication port*, and then press *Connect*.
-Then, if *LSM6DSO16IS (DIL24)* is correctly detected, press *Select*.
+3. Open MEMS Studio, under *Connect*, select *Serial* as *Communication type* and the serial port the board is connected to as *Communication port*, and then press *Connect*.
+Then, if not already showing, select *LSM6DSO16IS* under the *Accelerometer sensor* dropdown menu and press *Select*.

     ![MEMS Studio connect](images/mems-studio_connect.png)

-5. Go to the `Sensor Evaluation` section and select the `Quick Setup` page to configure the sensor (*Accelerometer Full Scale*: 16 g; *Accelerometer Output Data Rate*: 26 Hz), then press the `▶` button in the top left corner to start streaming data from the sensor.
+4. Go to the `Sensor Evaluation` section and select the `Quick Setup` page to configure the sensor (*Accelerometer Full Scale*: 16 g; *Accelerometer Output Data Rate*: 26 Hz), then press the `▶` button in the top left corner to start streaming data from the sensor.

     ![MEMS Studio setup](images/mems-studio_setup.png)

-6. Go to the `Save to File` page, select a save path for the CSV log in the `data/<id>_<activity>` folder (where <*activity*> corresponds to the desired activity name and <*id*> corresponds to the numeric identifier of the activity used for its classification), select only *Accelerometer* in both *Data* and *Datalog period source* sections.
+5. Go to the `Save to File` page, select a save path for the CSV log in the `data/<id>_<activity>` folder (where <*activity*> corresponds to the desired activity name and <*id*> corresponds to the numeric identifier of the activity used for its classification), select only *Accelerometer* in both *Data* and *Datalog period source* sections.

     ![MEMS Studio datalog](images/mems-studio_datalog.png)

-7. Use the `Start` / `Stop` buttons to start and stop data collection making sure to acquire data in the most realistic setting with only one activity type per log.
+6. Use the `Start` / `Stop` buttons to start and stop data collection making sure to acquire data in the most realistic setting with only one activity type per log.

 ### PAMAP2 dataset